ManchesterRoboticsLtd/MR3001B_Design_and_Development_of_Robots_I/class_ws/src/open_loop_control/README.md

 - **TURN:** Indicates the robot to turn for `target_angle_time` at a speed of `target_angular_velocity`.
 - **MOVE:** Indicates the robot to move for `target_distance_time` at a speed of `target_linear_velocity`.

 For the target times in each state of the whole path, it was observed that an open-loop control (based on time) it's really unreliable and unstable.
 In order to achieve as much precision as possible, an array with custom times for each segment of the path was created.
 This change turned the script less scalable for more iterations of the path.
 But for the purposes of the challenge, it improved the precission in reaching the waypoints in the world.

+To achieve the following execution, the Gazebo simulation has to be up with `roslaunch puzzlebot_gazebo puzzlebot_gazebo.launch`.
+Then in another terminal, the command `rosrun open_loop_control open_loop.py`, starts the node.
+Feedback of the completion of the states is shown:

 [Video demonstration Puzzlebot Gazebo](https://github.com/afr2903/MR3001B_Design_and_Development_of_Robots_I/assets/25570636/b4cd25be-75d0-410d-b3fb-f8792980964d)

+# Dashgo Open Loop

+For the real Dashgo B1 from EAIbot, the same node was used as a template inside another script `dashgo_open_loop.py`.
+Only the times for the movement and rotation, as well as, the linear and angular velocities were changed.
+The result obtained was this:

+As an observation, the `sample_time` had to be **increased** for the Dashgo to behave smoothly without sudden stops.